russross/blackfriday/mmark2rfc.md

             +-----+

-    v3 allows the usage of a `src` attribute to link to external files with images. we use the image syntax for that.
+    v3 allows the usage of a `src` attribute to link to external files with images.
+    We use the image syntax for that.

 *   An image `![Alt text](/path/to/img.jpg "Optional title")`, will be converted to an artwork with a `src` attribute in v3.
 Again the type needs to be specified